zencart/documentation/content/dev/contributing/coding_standards.md

 Try to avoid creating db tables that are strictly static data, unless they're useful in query joins with other relational data.
 Keep this information in code files instead.
 If it needs to be globally available, use `extra_configures`.

 ## Namespaced Autoloading
-In Zen Cart 1.5.7 some code is now using the [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/) for handling code in the \ZenCart namespace (ie: the files in `/includes/library`).
+Since Zen Cart version 1.5.7 some code is now using the [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/) for handling code in the \ZenCart namespace (ie: the files in `/includes/library`).

 ## Parameters
-Instead of just passing a boolean value, consider naming  the parameter for greater clarify.
+Instead of just passing a boolean value, consider naming the parameter for greater clarity.

 Rather than this:
 ```